A Smith College study of MANNA praised “the sense of community and dignity that is the core of MANNA's philosophy.”

 Meals are prepared by a dedicated, very competent chef who himself experienced homelessness, a regular staff, and the help of many volunteers from the community.
 For a more detailed history of MANNA, please see “Food from Heaven MANNA Soup Kitchen Turns 30,” by Victoria Ix (originally published in Abundant Times: A publication of the Episcopal Diocese of Western Massachusetts, Winter 2016).

-Please join us for an excellent concert, and a chance to celebrate thirty-two years of hard work and dedication to the hungry of our community.
+Please join us for an excellent concert, and a chance to celebrate thirty-three years of hard work and dedication to the hungry of our community.

 MANNA Soup Kitchen is a nonprofit organization led by a volunteer interfaith Board of Directors.